furrowb/kotlin-reduces-clutter/README.md

 # Kotlin Reduces Clutter

 This repository highlights some of the differences between Java and Kotlin.
-It mostly demonstrates how much more concise and readable Kotlin is vs Java.
+It helps demonstrates how Kotlin's syntax can be more concise yet quite readable relative to Java.

 ## How to compile/run tests